 What the wheel of progress in southern farming still needs is more spokes around the cotton hub.

-Learning the how of better farming is important economically, but learning

-Cheering spring thought: "He that the why is what adds interest and zest and removes drudgery.
+Learning the how of better farming is important economically, but learning the why is what adds interest and zest and removes drudgery.

 The scrub sire has been the South's heaviest handicap in the race toward better livestock.